Roasted Brussels sprouts with apples and caramelized onions makes a delightful autumn side dish or addition to your Thanksgiving table.

 - Preheat oven to 400 degrees.

-- While the Brussels sprouts are roasting, put remaining 1/2 teaspoon oil in a non-stick skillet and bring to a medium high heat.
+- While the sprouts are roasting, put remaining ½ teaspoon oil in a non-stick skillet and bring to a medium high heat.

-- Add onions to the skillet with a pinch of salt and don't move them for a couple of minutes until they start to brown.
+- Add sliced onions to the skillet with a pinch of salt.
+Don't move them for a few minutes until they start to brown.

 - Once brown bits have started to appear on the onions, turn the heat to low and continue cooking the onions for 20 minutes, stirring them occasionally with a spatula, and allowing them to caramelize.

-- In the last minute of cooking time on the onions, add maple syrup or agave syrup to the onions and combine.
+- In the last minute of cooking time on the onions, add maple syrup to the onions and combine.

 - Move the onions to one side of the skillet, and add the pistachios.
-Allow them to brown for 30 seconds to a minute.
+Allow them to toast for 30 seconds to a minute.